acids-ircam/flow_synthesizer/docs/index.md

 ## Models details

 ### Baseline models.
 In order to evaluate our proposal, we implemented several feed-forward deep models.
-Here this means that all the following models take the spectrograms $$\mathbf{x}_i$$ as input and try to infer the corresponding parameters $$\mathbf{v}_i$$.
-All these models are trained with a Mean-Squared Error (MSE) loss between the output of the model and the ground-truth parameters vector.
+In our context, it means that all the baseline models take the full spectrogram of one sample $$\mathbf{x}_i$$ as input and try to infer the corresponding synthesis parameters $$\mathbf{v}_i$$.
+All these models are trained with a Mean-Squared Error (MSE) loss computed between the output of the model and the ground-truth parameters vector.

 #### Multi-Layer Perceptron (MLP)
 First, we implement a 5-layers `MLP` with 2048 hidden units per layer, Exponential Linear Unit (ELU) activation, batch normalization and dropout with $p=.3$.
-This model is applied on a flattened version of the input and the final layer is a sigmoid activation.
+This model is applied on a flattened version of the spectrogram and the final layer is a sigmoid activation.

 #### Convolutional Neural Network (CNN)
 We implement a convolutional model composed of 5 layers with 128 channels of strided dilated 2-D convolutions with kernel size 7, stride 2 and an exponential dilation factor of $$2^{l}$$ (starting at $$l=0$$) with batch normalization and ELU activation.
-The convolutions are followed by a 3-layers MLP identical to the previous model.
+The convolutions are followed by a 3-layers MLP of 2048 hidden units with the same properties as the previous model.

 #### Residual Networks (ResNet)
-Finally, we implemented a *Residual Network*, with parameters settings identical to `CNN` and denote this model `ResCNN`.
+Finally, we implemented a *Residual Network*, with parameters settings identical to `CNN`.
+The normal path is defined as a convolution (similar to the previous model), Batch Normalization and ELU activation, while the residual paths are defined as a simple 1x1 convolution that maps to the size of the normal path.
+Both paths are then added.

 ### Auto-encoding models
-We implemented various *AE architectures by relying on the `CNN` setup for encoders and decoders.
-However, we halve their number of parameters (by dividing the number of units and channels) to perform a fair comparison by obtaining roughly the same capacity as the baselines.
-All AEs map to latent spaces of dimensionality equal to the number of synthesis parameters.
-This also implies that the different normalizing flows also have a dimensionality equal to the numbers of parameters.
+We implemented various AE architectures, which are slightly more complex in terms of training as it involves two training signals.
+First, the traditional AE training is performed by using a MSE reconstruction loss between the input spectrogram $\mathbf{x}_i$ and reconstructed version $\tilde{\mathbf{x}}_i$.
+We use the previously described `CNN` setup for both encoders and decoders.
+However, we halve their number of parameters (by dividing the number of units and channels by 2) to perform a fair comparison by obtaining roughly the same capacity as the baselines.

+All AEs map to latent spaces of dimensionality equal to the number of synthesis parameters (16 or 32).
+This also implies that the different normalizing flows will have a dimensionality equal to the numbers of parameters.
 We perform *warmup* by linearly increasing the latent regularization $\beta$ from 0 to 1 for 100 epochs.

-First, we train all models with a 2-layers MLP to predict the parameters based on the latent space.
+For all AE architectures, a second network is used to try to infer the parameters $\mathbf{v}_i$ based on the latent code $\mathbf{z}_i$ obtained by encoding a specific spectrogram $\mathbf{x}_i$.
+For this part, we train all simple AE models with a 2-layers MLP of 1024 units to predict the parameters based on the latent space, with a MSE loss.

 #### Families of auto-encoders (AE, VAE, WAE, VAEFlows)
 First, we implement a simple deterministic `AE` without regularization.
 We implement the `VAE` by adding a KL regularization to the latent space and the `WAE` by replacing the KL by the MMD.
 Finally, we implement `VAEFlow` by adding a normalizing flow of 16 successive IAF transforms to the `VAE` posterior.

 ### Our proposal
-Then, we evaluate *regression flows* ($Flow_{reg}$) by adding them to $VAE_{flow}$, with an IAF of length 16 without using semantic tags.
+Finally, we evaluate *regression flows* ($Flow_{reg}$) by adding them to $VAE_{flow}$, with an IAF of length 16 without using semantic tags.
 Finally, we add the *disentangling flows* ($Flow_{dis}$) by introducing our objective defined in the paper.

 ### Optimization
 We train all models for 500 epochs with ADAM, initial rate 2e-4, Xavier initialization and a scheduler that halves the rate if validation loss stalls for 20 epochs.
 With this setup, the most complex model only takes $\sim$5 hours to train on a NVIDIA Titan Xp GPU.